danielklimov/tkm/migration/readme.md

 a set of test queries is run on source and target databases to ensure that all data have been copied, certain key indicators match each other on source and target databases.
-Uni PACC application is tested with several test user accounts to make sure there is no errors in column values, foreign keys, the semantics of the data model is not damaged, UI works as expected, all attached files are accessible.
+Uni PACC application is tested with several test user accounts to make sure there are no errors in column values, foreign keys, semantics of the data model is not damaged, web application works as expected, all attached files are accessible.

 When there is no more errors, source applications go offline, the last incremental load is run and the target UniPACC goes online.